Fundamentals of Microbiology for Food Industry Professionals

 Understanding the microorganisms that threaten Food Safety and cause food spoilage is fundamental to manufacturing safe and wholesome food products.
 Microorganisms are everywhere but how can they be controlled in a food production facility?

 This course will cover the basics of food safety microbiology and arm you with the information you need to avoid microbial contamination and produce safe food products.
-The course features an innovative format, with interactive discussions as well as “virtual lab” demonstrations of microbial detection methods.
+The course features an innovative format as well as interactive discussions.

 Course Topics Include: